-It's a huge part of my role at MyDomaine to document micro-trends (and the major ones too) from the number one hue taking over fall 2018 to the paper lantern trend cool girls are losing it over, but reporting on them versus actually buying into them are two very different things.
-Don't get me wrong, I'm a sucker for a trend just as much as the next person, and I love watching them sweep in and out of our homes and closets, but I'm careful about which ones I follow and add to cart.
+It's a huge part of my role at MyDomaine to document micro-trends (and the major ones too), from the number one hue taking over autumn to the paper lantern trend cool girls are losing it over.
+But reporting on them versus actually buying into them are two very different things.
+Don't get me wrong—I'm a sucker for trends just as much as the next person, and I love watching them sweep in and out of our homes and closets, but I'm careful about which ones I follow and add to my cart.

-But some trends come into vogue that aren't entirely new but are having another moment in time.
-Case in point, the mushroom lamp.
-The classic Atollo lamp was designed in the 1950s by Vico Magistretti, but it has stood the test of time and is still favored by many interior designers and design aficionados alike.
-Another style in the mushroom lamp category is the Snoopy lamp by fellow Milanese designer Achille Castiglioni, who also rose to popularity in the '50s.
+Some trends come into vogue that are not entirely new but are having another moment in time.
+Case in point: the mushroom lamp.
+The classic Atollo lamp was designed in the 1970s by Vico Magistretti, but it has stood the test of time and is still favored by many interior designers and design aficionados alike.
+Another style in the mushroom lamp category is the Snoopy lamp by fellow Milanese designer Achille Castiglioni, who rose to popularity in the '50s.

 This dining room is so eclectic and fabulous with handmade ceiling lamps over the table and decorative art in the background.
 But it's the Snoopy lamp that really catches our eye here.

 Bring some visual interest and classic cool to any room with this statement piece.

 The Atollo also comes in white and has a warm glow when it's lit up.

 If you have a minimal eye for design and are looking to create a zen bedroom, then the Atollo lamp is your perfect companion.
 It really adds a hint of color and glam to this sleep chamber's moody corner.
 This one is featured in the chic Parisian bedroom of a project by one of our favorite interior designers, Jean Charles Tomas.

 We also spotted the gold version in H&M Home's Spring 2019 campaign.
 It gives this neutral room a little sparkle and class.

 The gold really adds a touch of glam and sophistication to any space.